dbeniamin/1-100_PythonCode_Challenge/README.md

 **02.05.2024 -> day 42 - HTML Intermediate** - Intermediate level of HTML structure and design.
 - Several exercises are based on intermediate level of HTML structure and implementation.

+**28.05.2024 -> day 43 - CSS Introduction** - Introductions to CSS structure.
+- Several exercises are based on CSS structure and implementation.

 ### Contributing: